gulatiarpita/linuxlab/shelldoc.md

-# How to do secure shell login on Linux ❔
+# 👉🏻How to do secure shell login on Linux ❔
 Secure Shell (SSH) is a network protocol that allows you to securely connect to and control another computer (usually a remote server or a virtual machine) over a network.

 Instead of physically using that machine’s keyboard and monitor, you log in from your own computer using a terminal.